Privacy Policy

 Our primary data infrastructure is located entirely within the EU (Germany and the Netherlands).
 The following transfers outside the EU/EEA may occur:

-- Resend: US-based company, but email processing is configured for the EU region (Ireland).
-Safeguards: DPA with Resend; EU Standard Contractual Clauses (SCCs) where applicable.
+- Resend: US-based company; email processing configured for the EU region (Ireland).
+Certified under the EU-US Data Privacy Framework.
+Safeguards: DPA including SCCs.

 - Shopify: Canada / global.
-Safeguards: Adequacy decision for Canada; Shopify DPA; SCCs.
+Safeguards: Adequacy decision for Canada; Shopify DPA including SCCs.

 9) Retention and Deletion